musharrafleo95/cleaning_tidying_data/README.md

 3. In Rstudio type source("run_analysis.R")

 ## 2.Labels for activities
-W for walking
+1. W for walking
-WU for walking upstair
+2. WU for walking upstair
-WD for Walking Downstairs
+3. WD for Walking Downstairs
-SI for sitting
+4. SI for sitting
-ST for standing
+5. ST for standing
-L for Laying
+6. L for Laying

 ## 3.Column variables are same as described in the file "features.txt"

 ## 4.The main datasets
-1.combDataSet  --> it is a data set which is a combination of subjects,activities,test data,train data and the variables are also present.
+1.  combDataSet  --> it is a data set which is a combination of subjects,activities,test data,train data and the variables are also present.

-2.DataSetOfMean--> it is a data set which contains Mean of mean and std variable and is summarised by each subjects' 6 different
+2. DataSetOfMean--> it is a data set which contains Mean of mean and std variable and is summarised by each subjects' 6 different activities.
-                   activities.